farhi/matlab-readraw/README.md

   delete(readraw);
   ```

-The default DCRAW setting for the importation is '-T -4 -v' to get the raw data.
+The default DCRAW setting for the importation is '-T -4 -t 0 -v' to get the raw data.

 NOTES:
 ------